ironfroggy/django-better-cache/docs/cachemodel.rst

 ================

-One useful CacheModel is included with ``bettercache``, named ``bettercache.forms.CachedFOrmMethod``.
+One useful CacheModel is included with ``bettercache``, named ``bettercache.decorators.CachedFormMethod``.
 This class acts as a decorator for methods on Django form classes, and will cache the results of those methods using both its own parameters and the data submitted with the form.
 This is useful for caching search forms and others which are fuel for costly